 Somehow, about six years ago, a struggling student I served improbably found her way to the late Jonathan Demme’s early and critically acclaimed film “Melvin and Howard.”
-The film is a fictionalized account of Melvin Dummar’s account of encountering Hughes in the Utah desert and giving him a ride to Las Vegas.
+The film is a fictionalized account of Melvin Dummar’s account of encountering Howard Hughes in the Utah desert and giving him a ride to Las Vegas.
 You can click through on the links to read more about this implausible story.

-Anyway, my students, an inquisitive young woman, wanted to know more about Howard Hughes.
+Anyway, my student, an inquisitive young woman, wanted to know more about Howard Hughes.
 I worked up this reading on Howard Hughes and its accompanying vocabulary-building and comprehension worksheet to supply her with some context for understanding the story in “Melvin and Howard.”
 Incidentally, I watched the movie myself and didn’t care much for it.
-Having since seen several of his films, I learned that Jonathan Demme just wasn’t my kind of filmmaker, though I did think his rendition of “The Silence of the Lambs” was the best of the various productions around the legend of brilliant serial killer, cannibal, and psychiatrist Hannibal Lecter.
+Having since seen several of his films, I learned that Jonathan Demme just wasn’t my kind of filmmaker, though I did think his rendition of “The Silence of the Lambs” was the best of the various productions around the legend of the brilliant serial killer, cannibal, and psychiatrist Hannibal Lecter.